openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 Why Is A New Database Needed?
 ********************************

-The ``courseware_studentmodulehistoryextended`` table must be created in a new database, ``edxapp_csmh``, which will coexist alongside the existing ``edxapp`` database.
+By design, the ``courseware_studentmodulehistoryextended`` table must be created in a new database, ``edxapp_csmh``.
+The new database will coexist alongside the existing ``edxapp`` database.

-EdX designed this change to include a new database to address several requirements.
+EdX chose to set up a new database to address several requirements.

 * System performance during the actual data migration process.
 * Load balancing between the databases on AWS.